 Surdi, Yawli, Rastapur, Undegaon, Irle

-Two different locations with different climatic, geomorphological & agricultural zones were selected.
-Both had the common problems of drought, water scarcity, unjustified cropping patterns and the poor socio-economic condition of small and marginal farmers and women.
+Two different locations with different climatic, geomorphological and agricultural zones were selected.
+Both had the common problems of drought, water scarcity, unjustified cropping patterns and poor socio-economic condition of small and marginal farmers and women.
 The communities lacked awareness about correct water usage and cropping patterns.